A/N: Hello everyone.

 Cautiously Kirby stood on his toes and peered over Marx's shoulder.
 He didn't understand as much about the ship as Marx did, but after spending so much time on this deck with him, he'd gained a basic grasp on the controls.
 He, at least, comprehended what the two radars were supposed to be doing, and the appearance of various items on them.
 One was a weaker radar; giving general impressions of where things were, but also sensing objects at much greater distances and at much higher masses - like planets.
-The other was for shorter distances but precise coordinates, and was more often used when detecting other nearby ships or navigating the surface of a planet.
+The other was for shorter distances but precise coordinates.

-Soon Kirby located the planet Marx must be talking about; it appeared as an enormous yellow mass against the green background, positioned at the far right and top of the general radar.
+Soon Kirby located the planet Marx must be talking about: it appeared as a yellow dot against the green background, positioned at the far right and top of the general radar.